projecthuda/projecthuda.github.io/docs/roles.md

 Team members are encouraged to explore and take on roles that align with their interests and skills, contributing to various aspects of our project.

+## Special Roles

+Beyond working on the project application, there are several other roles needed for the functioning of the Community:

+1.  **[Discord Contributor](https://projecthuda.github.io/docs/discord_contributor.html)**: Contributors that work on enhancing our Discord server.
+More on [Discord](https://projecthuda.github.io/docs/discord.html).

+2.  **[Website Contributor](https://projecthuda.github.io/docs/website_contributor.html)**: Contributors that work on maintaining the developing this website.
+More on [Website](https://projecthuda.github.io/docs/website.html)

 ## Embracing Multiple Roles: A Multifaceted Approach